 BILL AUTHOR SUMMARY LATEST ACTION OCSD POSITION LEGISLATIVE PLAN OTHER POSITIONS AB 352 E. Garcia [D] Wildfire Prevention, Safe Drinking Water, Drought Preparation, and Flood Protection Bond Act of 2020.
 Would enact the Wildfire Prevention, Safe Drinking Water, Drought Preparation, and Flood Protection Bond Act of 2020, which, if approved by the voters, would authorize the issuance of bonds in the amount of \$3,920,000,000 pursuant to the State General Obligation Bond Law to finance a wildlife prevention, safe drinking water, drought preparation, and flood protection program.
 The bill would provide for the submission of these provisions to the voters at the November 3, 2020, statewide general election.
-Watch Legislative and Regulatory Policies: Grant Funding - Support legislation, bonds, programs and projects that provide funding for: infrastructure construction and rehabilitation, special studies and research or projects relating to security, environmental education, water quality, wastewater processing, urban runoff, wastewater recycling, biosolids and organics management, water quality improvement, resource recovery, or alternative energy.
+Two Year Bill Watch Legislative and Regulatory Policies: Grant Funding - Support legislation, bonds, programs and projects that provide funding for: infrastructure construction and rehabilitation, special studies and research or projects relating to security, environmental education, water quality, wastewater processing, urban runoff, wastewater recycling, biosolids and organics management, water quality improvement, resource recovery, or alternative energy.
 AB 405 Rubio [D] Sales and use taxes: exemption: water treatment.
 Would exempt from Sales and Use Tax the gross receipts from the sale in this state of, and the storage, use, or other consumption in this state of, chemicals used to treat water, recycled water, or wastewater regardless of whether those chemicals or other agents become a component part thereof and regardless of whether the treatment takes place before or after the delivery to consumers.
-Two Year Bill Watch Guiding Principles: Seek funds for OCSD projects through grants, appropriations, or other means.
-ACCOC - NYC LOCC - Watch CASA - Support ACWA - NYC CSDA - Support AB 510 Cooley [D] Local government records: destruction of records.
+Two Year Bill Watch Guiding Principles: Seek funds for OCSD projects through grants, appropriations, or other means; ACCOC - NYC LOCC - Watch CASA - Support ACWA - NYC CSDA - Support AB 510 Cooley [D] Local government records: destruction of records.
 Current law authorizes the head of a department of a county or city, or the head of a special district to destroy recordings of telephone and radio communications maintained by that county, city, or special district after 100 days if that person receives approval from the legislative body and the written consent of the agency attorney.
 This bill would exempt the head of a department of a county or city, or the head of a special district from these recording retention requirements if the county, city, or special district adopts a records retention policy governing recordings of routine video monitoring and recordings of telephone and radio communications.
-Two Year Bill Watch Legislative and Regulatory Policies: Security - Support legislation that would create efficiencies around the retention policy of surveillance video for innocuous recordings.
-LOCC - Watch
+Support , , , , , , , , , , , , , , , , , , , ACCOC - NYC LOCC - Watch CASA - NYC ACWA - NYC CSDA - Sponsor